MedidhiManeesha/ChefGPT-RecipeGenerator/README.md

 ## Project Overview

-This project demonstrates an end-to-end AI system for generating authentic Indian recipes using fine-tuned language models.
-I experimented with two different models—**TinyLlama-1.1B-chat-v1.0** and **Zephyr-7B-β**—to find the best approach for creative, structured recipe generation.
+This project demonstrates an AI system for generating authentic Indian recipes using large language models.
+I experimented with two different models **TinyLlama-1.1B-chat-v1.0** and **Zephyr-7B-β** to find the best approach for recipe generation.

 ---